Yelp/paasta/docs/source/about/paasta_principles.rst

 Most of the PaaSTA code base assumes that team data is available for a service.
 That is because at Yelp, all services are owned by some team.

-This principle manifests in PaaSTA through the `monitoring.yaml <../yelpsoa_configs.html#monitoring-yaml>_` file.
+This principle manifests in PaaSTA through the `monitoring.yaml <../yelpsoa_configs.html#monitoring-yaml>`_ file.
 The minimal amount of data required in that file is the ``team``.
-Additionally we encourage services to have at least a ``description`` and ``external_link`` in `soa-configs <../soa-configs.html>_`.
+Additionally we encourage services to have at least a ``description`` and ``external_link`` in `soa-configs <../soa-configs.html>`_.

 This helps emphasize that PaaSTA is built for the long-haul, and designed to run services in a production setting.
 Things are monitored by default, and alerts are sent to the team that owns the service.
-PaaSTA isn't optimized for quickly spinning up, say, "a redis container in prod".
+PaaSTA isn't optimized for quickly spinning up, say, "a Redis container in prod".
 It is optimized for services that exist for months or years.

+4. Services (and hence Docker images) should be reproducible
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The PaaSTA architecture is built with the assumption that the ultimate source of a service is a source code repo.
+In theory, the state of a production PaaSTA cluster could be reproduced from just the soa-configs repo and the source code repos of the services deployed there.

+This is different than other Docker-based platforms, where the fundamental building block is the *Docker image*.
+With PaaSTA the Docker image treated as only an intermediate artifact.
+In fact, with PaaSTA the user never actually specifies the exact Docker image to use.
+The image name is programmatically generated from service name and Git sha that generated it.

+Enforcing this principle at the infrastructure level ensures that every service can be traced to the source git repo.
+This principle is analogous to requiring that system images for things like Amazon AMIs, Vagrant boxes, or Vmware images be reproducible from scratch.

+The downside to this principle is that it discourages users from pulling images directly off a remote image repository, like the Docker Hub, and using the image as-is.
+The upside is that (hopefully) more thought is put into the sustainability of such a practice, especially in a production environment.